Squeaky Wheel will be closed for moving Nov. 26, 2014 - Jan. 31, 2015

 Fork over your favorite little lady to participate in a year-round series of month-long art & technology workshops for girls.
 Projects in these thought-provoking workshops range from the creation of short animations, digital zines, music videos, new media installations and more.
 Workshops take place over a 4-week period at Squeaky Wheel, Saturday mornings from 10am-1pm.
 Click on the above links to read descriptions about each particular class and register online.
 All workshops are $60 (non-members) or $45 (members) for a 4-week session.
 Scholarships for Tech Arts for Girls are available, send inquiries to firstname.lastname@example.org for complete scholarship details.

-New sessions for TechArts for Girls start at the beginning of each month and meet once a week over a 4-week period.
-All classes are taught by practicing female artists, such as Alice Alexandrescu & Alex Spaulding, and will include special guest speakers - all who will speak and answer questions about the process of creative investigation and why she chose her field of choice.
+TechArts for Girls meet once a week over a 4-week period.
+All classes are taught by practicing female artists and include special guest speakers - all who will speak and answer questions about the process of creative investigation and why she chose her field of choice.
 Together, the TechArts for Girls educational team will deliver the perfect roster of role models to encourage and inspire your favorite little gals to become skilled, tech-savvy foxes!

 Interested to sign someone up?